yldio/joyent-portal/packages/ui-toolkit/src/button/Readme.md

 #### Quick Action

-Quick action buttons are to be imbedded in components to give additional functionality.
-They can be used in either primary or secondary colour palettes depending on importance
+Quick action buttons can be embedded in components to give additional functionality.
+They can be used in either primary or secondary color palettes, depending on importance.

 ```jsx
 const React = require('react');